Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Introduction

 A typical pipeline is presented in Fig.\ref{fig:teaser}.
 Given a sequence of control commands, we compute $\tilde{N}$ forward simulations a.k.a rollouts of the stochastic dynamics, resulting in as many samples of state trajectories.
 We then evaluate the state-dependent cost/constraints (e.g safety distance violations) along the state trajectory samples.
 This is followed by computing some risk-aware statistics such as Conditional Value at Risk (CVaR) of the cost/constraint samples.

 In this paper, we consider a setting, where cost/constraint evaluations along the state trajectory samples are computationally expensive, e.g due to expensive collision checks.
 Furthermore, often, computing the rollouts itself could be computationally and memory intensive.
 Our key idea is to distill the statistical information contained in $\tilde{N}$ state trajectory samples into a \textit{reduced-set} with sample size $N<< \Tilde{N}$.
 For example, in our implementation, $\Tilde{N} \approx N^2$.
-Furthermore, the distillation to \textit{reduced-set} should be done in a way that it ensures reliable downstream risk estimation using only the $N$ samples.
+The costly constraint evaluations are then performed only on the reduced-set samples.
+The main challenge is that the distillation to \textit{reduced-set} should be done in a way that it ensures reliable downstream risk estimation using only the $N$ samples.

-\textbf{Algorithmic Contribution:} We formalize our key ideas using distribution embedding in Reproducing Kernel Hilbert Space (RKHS) and the associated Maximum Mean Discrepancy (MMD) measure \cite{simon2016consistent},\cite{10.5555/2188385.2188410}.
-Specifically, we formulate a MMD-based surrogate for state dependent risk.
-The important feature of our risk surrogate is that we can apply the tools from RKHS distribution embedding to improve its sample efficiency.
-Put differently, we propose a bi-level optimization that provides a systematic way of reducing the number of state trajectory samples needed to estimate the risk associated with a sequence of control commands.
-Finally, we present a custom sampling-based optimizer to minimize the proposed risk surrogate.
+\textbf{Algorithmic Contribution:} We use distribution embedding in Reproducing Kernel Hilbert Space (RKHS) and the Maximum Mean Discrepancy (MMD) measure \cite{simon2016consistent},\cite{10.5555/2188385.2188410} to formalize our key ideas.
+Specifically, we develop an MMD-based surrogate for state-dependent risk, leveraging RKHS tools to enhance sample efficiency.
+Our approach involves a bi-level optimization that systematically reduces the number of state trajectory samples required to estimate the risk of a sequence of control commands.
+Additionally, we introduce a custom sampling-based optimizer to minimize the proposed risk surrogate.

-\textbf{State-of-the-Art Performance:} We perform two sets of benchmarking to demonstrate the advantages of our approach.
-First, we show that our MMD-based surrogate is more sample efficient in estimating collision risk in a given scene, as compared to popular alternatives based on CVaR \cite{yin2023risk},\cite{lew2023risk},\cite{9802647},\cite{9447796},\cite{9683744}.
-The difference is particularly stark in the low sample regime.
-Second, we also apply our proposed trajectory optimizer in a Model Predictive Control(MPC) setting in a high-fidelity simulator CARLA\cite{Dosovitskiy17} to highlight the improvements over a deterministic noise-ignorant baseline as well as a CVaR-based baseline.
+\textbf{State-of-the-Art Performance:} We conduct two benchmarking sets to demonstrate the advantages of our approach.
+First, we show that our MMD-based surrogate is more sample-efficient in estimating collision risk in a given scene compared to popular CVaR-based alternatives \cite{yin2023risk},\cite{lew2023risk},\cite{9802647},\cite{9447796},\cite{9683744}, especially in the low sample regime.
+Second, we apply our trajectory optimizer in a Model Predictive Control (MPC) setting within the high-fidelity CARLA simulator \cite{Dosovitskiy17}, highlighting improvements over both a deterministic noise-ignorant baseline and a CVaR-based baseline.